 Eleanor has expertise in qualitative research, in particular in engaging those with conditions that might affect their speech, movement or cognitive function.

-Skills include: Interviews, Observations, Case study research, Ethnography, Adaptation of information and consent procedures, Study management
+Skills include: Flexible interviews on sensitive topics, Observations, Case study research, Ethnography, Adaptation of information and consent procedures, Study management

-Areas of particular interest: Huntington's disease, Neurological conditions, Long-term conditions, Medications management, Community nursing, Delivering end of life care in the home, Support for carers, Anticipatory prescribing, End of life care in care homes,
+Areas of particular interest: MND, Huntington's disease, Neurological conditions, Long-term conditions, Home Mechanical Ventilation, Medications management, Community nursing, Delivering end of life care in the home, Support for carers, Anticipatory prescribing, End of life care in care homes, role of Home Care Workers, Decision making, Advance care planning, Law and ethics in health care.

 May 2014-Sept 2016 Macmillan Cancer Support.
 Evaluation of Macmillan Specialist Care at Home services (Johnston, Almack, Seymour, Wilson, Patterson and Bird)